mfisher5/ParticipationNetworks/results/statistics/README.md

 Network metrics (node- and network-level) calculated from undirected fisheries participation networks.

-We have provided the network metrics data used for Fisher et al. (in revision) in `2008_2017_ParticipationNetworkMetrics.csv`.
+We have provided the network metrics data used for Fisher et al. (2021) in `2008_2017_ParticipationNetworkMetrics.csv`.
 Not all metrics reported in the data frame were used for final analyses.
 The data included in this data frame are:
 1. `y` (year)
 2. `period` (early or late season)
 3. `pcgroup` (3 letter port group code)